Why my wife has stabbing pain when pooping during a period?

 Many people wrongly think that adenomyosis is endometriosis in the uterus, it is a separate condition.

-If your wife is experiencing period pain that does not respond to over-the-counter medication, cramping with ovulation, constipation, stabbing pain when pooping during a period, and discomfort with intercourse, she should see her doctor for an evaluation.
+If your wife is experiencing period pain that does not respond to over-the-counter medication, cramping with ovulation, constipation, stabbing pain when pooping during a period, rectal pain, and discomfort with intercourse, she should see her doctor for an evaluation.

-Treatment options for endometriosis include hormone therapy, surgery to remove the endometrial tissue, or a combination of both.
+Treatment options for endometriosis include hormone therapy, surgery to remove the endometriosis tissue, or a combination of both.
 Your doctor will work with you and your wife to develop a personalized treatment plan to help reduce her period pain.

 Apart from medication that can help when all of your wife’s muscles in her pelvis hurt, she should think of a holistic approach to treatment such as using a heating pad on the painful lower abdomen area of the body to relieve symptoms.